Vanishing hand: Background

-Vanishing Hand theory
+Theory

 Langlois intended to show that Chandler's theory was partially correct but needed some reevaluation.

-The Vanishing Hand theory, as argued by Dick Langlois:
+The vanishing hand theory, as argued by Dick Langlois:

 One of my longest-running interests has been the relationship between economic change, including technological change, and the boundaries of the firm.
 In broad strokes, my story is this: when markets are thin and market-supporting institutions weak, technological change, especially systemic change, leads to increased vertical integration, since in such an environment centralized ownership and control may reduce “dynamic” transaction costs; but when markets are thick and market-supporting institutions well developed, technological change leads to vertical disintegration, since in that environment the benefits of specialization and the division of labor outweigh the (now relatively smaller) transaction costs of contracting.
 This latter scenario is what I called the Vanishing Hand.
 I recently ran across a new working paper by Ann Bartel, Saul Lach, and Nachum Sicherman, called “Technological Change and the Make-or-Buy Decision,” that supports the Vanishing Hand idea empirically.

-In other words, the Vanishing hand theory states that initially the Visible hand is present as industries require managerial cooperation and vertical integration for long term growth, but eventually fades away to a more Invisible hand in which specialization allows for market forces to coordinate more effectively leading to a quasi-Smithian division of labor.
-Temporary clusters of firms arose acting under Chandler's Visible hand process that would eventually be replaced by Smith's division of labor and thus Invisible hand.
+In other words, the vanishing hand theory states that the visible hand is initially present as industries require managerial cooperation and vertical integration for long-term growth, but eventually fades away to a more invisible hand in which specialization allows for market forces to coordinate more, effectively leading to a quasi-Smithian division of labor.
+Temporary clusters of firms arose acting under Chandler's visible hand process that would eventually be replaced by Smith's division of labor and thus the invisible hand.
 Many of the large, vertically-integrated corporations of the past have broken up in recent years into more specialized firms due to the removal of barriers to trade, such as outsourcing.
-Specifically it has once more become economically optimal to seek a division of labor, or seek vertical disintegration, rather than integrate.
+Specifically, it has once more become economically optimal to seek a division of labor, or seek vertical disintegration, rather than integrate.

-As minimum efficient scale falls firms size should fall as well.
-When firm size is viewed as firm activity undertaken, this holds true.
-It is likely, therefore, that as integration becomes costlier in comparison to alternatives, large firms are more likely disintegrate to varying degrees and have a loosened managerial presence, although complete return to a Smithian market is unlikely.
+As the minimum efficient scale falls, a firm's size should fall as well.
+This holds true when a firm's size is viewed as the amount of activity it has undertaken.
+It is therefore likely that, as integration becomes costlier in comparison to alternatives, large firms are more likely to disintegrate to varying degrees and have a loosened managerial presence, although a complete return to a Smithian market is unlikely.